How the work evolved over time

 Clinical friction reduction

-Clinical workflow engineering reduced administrative steps and queue lag in care delivery.
+Clinical workflow projects reduced avoidable admin steps and queue delays in day-to-day care delivery.

 Systemic defense

-Work addressed financial risk and system defenses for first-generation physicians.
+Later work focused on financial risk and practical safeguards for first-generation physicians.

 Institutional mechanics